CVE-2026-4544 Overview

 Indicators of Compromise

-- Unusual POST requests to /cgi-bin/login.cgi containing script tags or JavaScript event handlers in the homepage, hostname, or login_page parameters
+- POST requests to /cgi-bin/login.cgi containing HTML or JavaScript syntax such as <script>, onerror=, or javascript: in the homepage, hostname, or login_page parameters.

 Detection Strategies